LiamKaleb/LiamKaleb/README.md

 - 👋 Hi, I’m @LiamKaleb
 - 👀 I’m interested in Software Development!
 - 🌱 I’m currently learning about Front-End Development.
-- 💞️ I’m looking to collaborate on Mobile APPs and WEB development.
+- 💞️ I’m looking to collaborate on WEB development.
 - 📫 You can find me at linkedin.com/in/liamkaleb/ .
 My personal email: liam.kaleb@gmail.com

 <!---